Online Intensive Ancient Greek (Greek 1003)

 Overview: This course aims to introduce you to the language of the ancient Greeks.
 By the end of the summer, you will be reading actual ancient Greek texts!!
 That is, you will if you survive!
 This course will be hard, but it will also be extremely rewarding.
 No matter how clever you are, learning Greek will take a fair amount of time.
 You should not take this course unless you are willing and able to spend some time on Greek every day, for this time will be the single most important factor in your level of success.
 I will give you as much help as you want or need.
 By the end of this term you will be ready for a normal third-semester Greek course, in which you will be rewarded for all of your hard work with some of the best texts ever written!

-Approach: Students will work at their own pace, within the range of the schedule, using the exercises in the courseware supplemented by weekly video conferences, individually or in small groups.
+Approach: Students will work at their own pace, within the range of the schedule, using the exercises on Blackboard, emailing homework to the instructor, and supplemented by weekly video conferences, individually or in small groups.
 Students who are in Philadelphia may also schedule time to work in person with the teacher.
 There will be a bi-weekly test and a final, all online in Blackboard.

-Starting out: ASAP, learn the Greek alphabet for a quiz (see page 3; be able to write out the alphabet in order, in lower case letters).
-I STRONGLY urge to you consult a new interactive web site (http://www.open.ac.uk/Arts/greek/index.html) for learning the Greek alphabet and the basic principles of the Greek language.
+Starting out: I STRONGLY urge to you consult a new interactive web site (http://www.open.ac.uk/Arts/greek/index.html) for learning the Greek alphabet and the basic principles of the Greek language.
 For now, learn the lower case letters, since these are the ones you will see the most.
 The single biggest obstacle most students face as they begin is the alphabet, so if you get used to it quickly, the rest will be much easier.
 The single biggest obstacle most students face as they begin is the alphabet, so if you get used to it quickly, the rest will be much easier.
 Check out this guide for writing Greek letters.

 How to Study: